solana-labs/solana/docs/src/proposals/leader-qos.md

    unlikely it is, to guarantee avoid such unequal distribution, we'd need a central scheduler as #23438 proposes.

-2. * Deserialize packets into versioned_transactions upon receiving,
-     cache to buffer with packets.
+2. [Merged] Deserialize packets into versioned_transactions upon receiving, cache to buffer with packets.
 Also refactored `buffer` into its own model.
      [commit #e74c5a](https://github.com/solana-labs/solana/pull/23257/commits/e74c5a792284629b242504b12ac5765fac0c773b)

-3. * When need to drop packet_batch from buffer to make room for newly received, instead of popping out the oldest packet_batch which may include higher prioritized packets, it drops the lowest prioritized packet (by marking it as processed) until an empty batch is found, then swap it with newly
+3. [PR#23841, Issue#24069] When need to drop packet_batch from buffer to make room for newly received, instead of popping out the oldest packet_batch which may include higher prioritized packets, it drops the lowest prioritized packet (by marking it as processed) until an empty batch is found, then swap it with newly